Cross-validation (statistics): k-fold cross-validation with validation and test set

 This is a type of k*l-fold cross-validation when l = k - 1.
 A single k-fold cross-validation is used with both a validation and test set.
 The total data set is split into k sets.
 One by one, a set is selected as test set.
 Then, one by one, one of the remaining sets is used as a validation set and the other k - 2 sets are used as training sets until all possible combinations have been evaluated.
 Similar to the k*l-fold cross validation, the training set is used for model fitting and the validation set is used for model evaluation for each of the hyperparameter sets.
 Finally, for the selected parameter set, the test set is used to evaluate the model with the best parameter set.
 Here, two variants are possible: either evaluating the model that was trained on the training set or evaluating a new model that was fit on the combination of the training and the validation set.

 Measures of fit

 The goal of cross-validation is to estimate the expected level of fit of a model to a data set that is independent of the data that were used to train the model.
 It can be used to estimate any quantitative measure of fit that is appropriate for the data and model.
 For example, for binary classification problems, each case in the validation set is either predicted correctly or incorrectly.
-In this situation the misclassification error rate can be used to summarize the fit, although other measures like positive predictive value could also be used.
+In this situation the misclassification error rate can be used to summarize the fit, although other measures derived from information (e.g., counts, frequency) contained within a contingency table or confusion matrix could also be used.
 When the value being predicted is continuously distributed, the mean squared error, root mean squared error or median absolute deviation could be used to summarize the errors.